Skip to content

 • Prior audit experience.
 Contractors with a history of questioned costs, late submissions, or corrective action plans receive heightened scrutiny on subsequent submissions.

-DCAA largely eliminated its incurred cost audit backlog by the end of FY2018, well before the reorganization (GAO-25-107558).
-The agency now targets 12-month completion for incurred cost audits from the date it receives an adequate submission (DCAA FY2025 Budget Estimates).
+DCAA largely eliminated its incurred cost audit backlog before the reorganization, per GAO-25-107558.
+The agency targets 12-month completion for incurred cost audits from the date it receives an adequate submission, according to DCAA budget documentation.

 Here is what most contractors miss: the risk-based model means a clean audit history is your best protection against scrutiny.
 Contractors who file complete, timely incurred cost submissions with zero prior findings often go years without a full audit.
 Contractors with one questioned cost finding enter a cycle of heightened review that compounds with each subsequent submission.